 Mesmerize at a Unique Trading Style at Binh Tay Market

 - Address: 57A Thap Muoi Street, Ward 2, District 6, HCMC

 - Opening hours: 6 AM – 7 PM.

 Formerly known as Binh Tay Trading Center, Cho Lon now indicates the whole Chinatown area.
 The biggest wholesale market of Binh Tay has been around for almost 300 years.
 This site witnesses thousands of visitors and vendors rushing about, mimicking a vibrant picture of how the Chinese run their business daily.

 Hawking delicacies, spices, garments, and accessories are the main items to be found across this 2-story building.
 Even though it’s a popular attraction in Ho Chi Minh City, spotting a local here shouldn’t come as a surprise.
 In fact, this is the favorite shopping heaven for peddlers in the city offering supplies in large quantities.
 No worries, as some items are still available in retail pricing.

 The best way to visit Binh Tay Market is with a local guide.
-A Vietnamese companion helps you break the language barrier and other than that, reveal the interesting stories relating to the market you simply cannot find elsewhere.
+A Vietnamese companion helps you break the language barrier and other than that, reveals the interesting stories relating to the market you simply cannot find elsewhere.

 Capture Chinese Local Life behind the Streets at Hao Si Phuong Alley